-I have suspended all of my other projects in favor of this one because it’s the one that I can finish in the most reasonable time frame.
+A little test app i’ve been working on.
 I’m using Unity and it is really intuitive and easy to learn.
 I just started about half a week ago and I’ve already made substantial progress.

 What it is: Eventually it will be a mobile game released on iPhone/Android.
 Originally I was going to make a Flappy Bird type clone just to get used to Unity but the learning curve wasn’t as steep as expected.
 I have a general idea of what i want to do and it will be Flappy Bird-esque, I suppose.
-Maybe with a little more depth and less annoying mechanics.

 So far I have the procedural terrain generation (loosely) implemented.
 The white tiles are placeholders.
 Player movement works and basic input works (you can jump if the tires are on the ground).